anshu1905/Patents-and-Publications/README.md

 Filed **seven patents** at **Mercedes-Benz Research and Development India** as an **ADAS Engineer**, focused on advancing autonomous vehicle capabilities and critical safety systems.

-### 1. Sectorial Direction Method for External Microphone Architecture
+### 1. Sectorial Direction Method for providing External Microphone Architecture for Emergency Vehicle Detection
 **Application No:** 202411102439
 **Filed On:** December 24, 2024
 **Summary:**